rishavvajpayee/sqlkv/README.md

 ### Run the Server

-To run the server, use the following command:
+To start the server, execute the following command:

 ```bash
 go run main.go
 ```

-The server will start listening on port 8000 by default.
+The server will listen on port **8000** by default.

 ## Usage